+Prerequisite: Pass QR Assessment or MAT 1080; and must be a PE licensure major or have instructor approval.
 This course is designed to apply principles of measurement and evaluation to teaching physical education.
 A special emphasis will be placed on test construction, selection, and administration.
 Additionally, the student will be presented with various assessment tools in the psychomotor, cognitive, and affective domains used in physical education.
 (Shared course in the VSC.)

-PED-3140 Methods of Teaching Secondary School Physical Education
+PED-3140 Methods of Teaching Secondary School Physical Education 4 credits (with lab)

 Prerequisite: EDU-2170 and PED-1150 or permission of instructor.
 Examines theory and implementation of the secondary physical education curriculum.
 Includes practical application in the field.
 This shared course may have different prerequisites at the other VSC colleges.
 (Shared course in VSC)